 Twelve apprentices have been recognised for their outstanding contributions to business at this year's Staffordshire and Stoke-on-Trent Apprenticeship Recognition Awards.

 The awards, held as part of National Apprenticeship Week from 6 to 10 March, gave apprentices, employers and learning providers a unique chance to celebrate their successes.

 Using the 5C approach, Dan manufactured a 'blanking off plate' to stop employees leaving rubbish on top of the tooling cabinets, so they didn't need to stop work early to clean up.
 This removed unnecessary down time and enabled operators to work until the end of their shifts, a move that is estimated to save KMF around £6,000 per year.

 Alongside his work at KMF Precision Sheet Metals, Dan shows incredible dedication to charity work, which helps fulfil KMF's corporate social responsibilities.
-One of his most successful fundraising events, the 'KMF charity challenge', saw Dan using his impressive sheet metal skills to design and manufacture VW clocks which he later sold, raising around £2000 for charity.
+One of his most successful fundraising events, the 'KMF charity challenge', saw Dan using his impressive sheet metal skills to design and manufacture the KMF sheet metal bending department which he later sold, raising around £2000 for charity.

 The awards, now in their 6th year, were organised by the Stoke-on-Trent and Staffordshire Local Enterprise Partnership (LEP).